csmc-vaneykjlab/pine/examples/single fold change PTM/README.md

 ![settings](images/settings.png)

 ## Analysis results
 After PINE finishes running, you can go to the **Network** tab in the Cytoscape control panel and select the **Interaction Network**.
 This is the single fold change interaction network.
 Each yellow square is a gene and the circles represent fold changes for PTMS on the genes' proteins.
 Your network should look similar to the image below.
 We recommend installing the [yFiles Layout Algorithms plugin](http://apps.cytoscape.org/apps/yfileslayoutalgorithms).
-The **yFiles Organic Layout**
+The **yFiles Organic Layout** was used to layout the network below.
 ![results 1](images/results-1.png)

 ## Pathway selection